• $140

-This course gives an understanding of what it means for someone to have a processing disorder and for participants to identify the core skills missing in a client with a processing disorder.
-Participants will also learn how to perform an evaluation of categorization skills (a necessary skill for processing) using both standard and informal testing and then creating a clear hierarchy treatment plan.
-Create a treatment plan that emphasizes linking similar items by their semantic features to describing items by their critical features.
+This course provides a comprehensive understanding of processing disorders, enabling participants to identify the core missing skills in affected clients.
+You will learn how to evaluate categorization skills— a necessary skill for processing —using both standardized and informal testing methods.
+Additionally, the course will guide you through creating a clear, hierarchical treatment plan.
+This plan will emphasize linking similar items by their semantic features and describing items by their critical features.

 Learning Outcomes

-After taking this course participants will be able to…
+After taking this workshop, participants will be able to…

 • Define the difference between language processing disorders and central auditory processing disorders.

-• Describe the causes and missing skills a client may have that hinders his ability to process information at an average speed.
+• Describe the causes and missing skills a client may have that hinder their ability to process information at an average speed.

 • Complete a comprehensive evaluation to properly assess categorization abilities using both standardized and informal testing.